phpbb/documentation/development/extensions/tutorial.rst

 -----

 This section contains only additional information and is up to free usage in terms of the composer-specification.
-However, phpBB is using 2 special entries in this array for extensions:
+However, phpBB is using two special entries in this array for extensions:

 .. csv-table::
    :header: "Field", "Content"
    :delim: |

-   ``display-name`` | "Display name of the extension (can be different then the folder name)"
+   ``display-name`` | "Display name of the extension (can be different than the folder name)"
    ``soft-require`` | "Soft requirements are basically like `require`_.
-The only difference is, that composer does not know that these requirements exist.
+The only difference is that composer does not know that these requirements exist.
-   This allows us e.g. to compare the phpBB version, although there might not be a phpBB package with the specified version.
+   This allows us, for example, to compare the phpBB version, although there might not be a phpBB package with the specified version.
 In this case we require any 3.1 version.
 This can be done, by prefixing it with a ``~``:
    ``""phpbb/phpbb"": ""~3.1""``"

 Enable extension
 ================

-After you filled the ``composer.json`` with the content from above, you can go to the "Administration Control Panel" (ACP) > "Customise" > "Extensions" and enable the extension.
+After you filled the ``composer.json`` with the content as described above, you can go to the "Administration Control Panel" (ACP) > "Customise" > "Extensions" and enable the extension.

 HTML Events
 ===========

-Up to now, we have an extension that does not.
-So let's start with adding some code to the output, to verify that the extension really works.
+So far, all we have done is create an extension that does nothing.
+So let's create some code to generate output and verify that the extension is working.

 Listening to an event
 ---------------------